Sony RX

-The Sony RX is the name of a range of digital cameras created by Sony in 2012.
+Sony RX is a range of fixed lens compact point-and-shoot digital cameras created by Sony.

-Description

 All cameras are equipped with Carl Zeiss lenses.
-The DSC-RX100 was designated one of 25 best inventions of the Year 2012 by Time.

 0 Series

 RX0

 The RX0 was released in 2017.
 It is a small, tough waterproof camera, with a 1" sensor.
 It has a 24mm f4 equivalent Zeiss Tessar T* wide angle lens.

 RX0 II

 Released in 2019, the RX0 II has a tilt screen and built in 4K video recording technology.